What is a digital twin?

 A simulation is static whereas a digital twin is a live entity.
 In other words, while data can be fed into a simulation, it doesn’t run off a flow of real-time data.
 It’s for this reason that a simulation can’t evaluate the performance of a real object or process as accurately as digital twin technology.
 Simulations are more hypothetical scenarios using fixed data points (or even just a subjective impression), so their insight is theoretical.

-A digital twin model, by comparison, stays up to date thanks to a constant data feedback loop, which means it can be used for continuous monitoring.
 While simulations can be cheaper to create, they are less effective and reliable as analytics tools than digital twin solutions.
 If a business wants to confidently predict an outcome, a digital twin is a much smarter investment.

 What are the different types of digital twins?